An Algorithm for the Separation-Preserving Transition of Clusterings: Acknowledgment

-\paragraph*{Acknowledgements.} Borgwardt gratefully acknowledges support of this work through NSF award 2006183 {\em Circuit Walks in Optimization}, Algorithmic Foundations, CCF, Division of Computing and Communication Foundations, and through Simons Collaboration Grant 524210 {\em Polyhedral Theory in Data Analytics} before.
+Borgwardt gratefully acknowledges support of this work through NSF award 2006183 {\em Circuit Walks in Optimization}, Algorithmic Foundations, Division of Computing and Communication Foundations, through AFOSR award FA9550-21-1-0233 {\em The Hirsch Conjecture for Totally-Unimodular Polyhedra}, Airforce Office of Scientific Research, and through Simons Collaboration Grant 524210 {\em Polyhedral Theory in Data Analytics} before.
 Happach has been supported by the Alexander von Humboldt Foundation with funds from the German Federal Ministry of Education and Research (BMBF).